jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ON transactions.product_id = products.id
 ```

-Any previously processed records can be used potentially to process the join operation on new arrived record, which means keeping a lot of records in memory.
+Any previously processed records can be used potentially to process the join operation on new arrived records, which means keeping a lot of records in memory.
 As memory will be bounded, there are other mechanisms to limit those joins or aggregation, using time windows.

 The following query counts the number of different product type arriving from the event stream by interval of 10 minutes.